ibm-cloud-docs/cloud-object-storage/basics/logdna.md

 4. Select **Configuration** from the navigation menu.
 5. Navigate to the **Activity Tracker** tab.
 6. Click **Create**.
-7. If you already have an instance of Activity Tracker with LogDNA, you can select it here.
+7. If you already have an instance of {{site.data.keyword.at_full_notm}}, you can select it here.
 If not, select the appropriate configuration, and click **Create**.
 8. After a few minutes, any activity will be [visible in the web UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch).

 ### Archive events to object storage.
 {: #at-archive}

-It is possible to have all data collected in an instance of Activity Tracker with LogDNA be archived and written to a bucket.
+It is possible to have all data collected in an instance of {{site.data.keyword.at_full_notm}} be archived and written to a bucket.
 For more information, [see the Activity Tracker documentation](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-archiving).

 ## Using an API